-Below you can see correct Anchor Vista Omni installation.
-The Anchor should be installed with antenna pointed vertically up.
+Below, you can see correct Anchor Vista Omni installation positions.
+The anchor should be installed with antenna pointed vertically up.
 In case of ceiling installation where the antenna could be very close to the ceiling, the anchor shall be installed with the antenna pointing vertically down.

 Wrong installation examples

 The examples of wrong Anchor Vista Omni installation positions are demonstrated on the pictures below.
 Do not install the anchor in horizontal orientation and do not in any case bend the antenna.
 If the antenna is bent its radiation pattern is degraded and the anchor's performance is significantly reduced.

 Anchor Vista Omni is delivered with mounting brackets Mikrotik quickMOUNT PRO LHG.
 You can also buy the Anchor Vista Omni (w/o Accessories) which is delivered only with Wall Mount Bracket.